Kamari, Hamadan

-Kamari (كمري, also Romanized as Kamarī and Kamri; also known as Kamanī) is a village in Tork-e Gharbi Rural District, Jowkar District, Malayer County, Hamadan Province, Iran.
-At the 2006 census, its population was 2,389, in 481 families.
+Kamari (كمري) (Note: Also romanized as Kamarī and Kamri; also known as Kamanī) is a village in Tork-e Gharbi Rural District of Jowkar District in Malayer County, Hamadan province, Iran.

+Demographics

 Language

 It is an Azeri Turkic speaking village.

+Population

+At the time of the 2006 National Census, the village's population was 2,389 in 481 households.
+The following census in 2011 counted 2,218 people in 637 households.
+The 2016 census measured the population of the village as 1,963 people in 576 households.